wdporter/i-am-that-vuepress/36-killing-hurts-the-killer-not-the-killed/readme.md

 **Q:**&ensp;The faith you have in yourself, is not that too a shape of a desire?

 **M:**&ensp;When I say, “I Am”, I do not mean a separate entity with a body as its nucleus.
-I mean the totality of being, the ocean of consciousness, the entire universe of all that is and knows.
+I mean the totality of beïng, the ocean of consciousness, the entire universe of all that is and knows.
 I have nothing to desire for I am complete forever.

 **Q:**&ensp;Can you touch the inner life of other people?